 Commercial and Industrial Energy Efficient Construction

-C&I Electric Protocols
+Protocols

-Baselines and Code Changes

 In general, efficiency baselines are designed to reflect current market practices - typically, the higher of applicable codes or the minimum efficiency of available new equipment - and are updated periodically to reflect upgrades in code or information from evaluation results.
-There are exceptions to this approach, as in the Direct Install program (see below).

-Baseline data reflect ASHRAE 90.1-2007 for existing building retrofit and ASHRAE 90.1-2013 for new construction and entire facility rehabilitation unless otherwise noted for applications designated “2011”.
+Baseline data reflect ASHRAE 90.1-2007 for existing building retrofit and ASHRAE 90.1-2013 for new construction, replacement of failed equipment, end of useful life, and entire facility rehabilitation.

-Building Shell

 Building shell measures identified in an approved Local Government Energy Audit (or equivalent) are eligible for incentives through the Custom and Pay for Performance program.
 Savings for these measures will vary from project to project based on factors such as building size, existing levels of insulation and infiltration levels.
-As a result, energy savings for these installed building shell measures will be taken from what is provided in the approved Auditenergy analysis provided with the application submission.
+As a result, energy savings for these installed building shell measures will be taken from what is provided in the approved Audit and/or energy analysis provided with the application submission.

+C&I Electric Protocols

+The following measures are outlined in this section: Performance Lighting, Prescriptive Lighting, Refrigerated Case LED Lights, Lighting Controls, ECMs for Refrigeration, Electric HVAC Systems, Fuel Use Economizers, Dual Enthalpy Economizers, Occupancy Controlled Thermostats, Electric Chillers, VFDs, and Commercial Refrigeration.

 Performance Lighting

-For new construction and entire facility rehabilitation projects, savings are calculated by comparing the lighting power density of fixtures being installed to the baseline power densities from ASHRAE 90.1 2013.
+For new construction and entire facility rehabilitation projects, savings are calculated by comparing the lighting power density of fixtures being installed to the baseline lighting power density, or “lighting power allowance,” from the building code.
+For the state of New Jersey, the applicable building code is ASHRAE 90.1 2013.

-Lighting equipment includes fluorescent fixtures, ballasts, compact fluorescent fixtures, LED fixtures, and metal halide lamps.
-The measurement of energy savings is based on algorithms with measurement of key variables (i.e., Coincidence Factor and Operating Hours) through end-use metering data accumulated from a large sample of participating facilities from 1995 through 1999.
+Lighting equipment includes fluorescent fixtures, ballasts, compact fluorescent fixtures, LED fixtures and lamps, and high-intensity discharge fixtures such as metal halide and high pressure sodium luminaires.

 Algorithms

+Energy Savings (kWhyr)= ΔkW × Hrs × (1+HVACe)

-Demand Savings = kW X CF X (1+IF)
+Peak Demand Savings (kW)= ΔkW × CF × (1+HVACd)

-Energy Savings = kW X EFLH X (1+IF)

-kW = (LPDbase – LPDinst) X SF
+ΔkW= LPDb – LPDq ×(SF)

+Fuel Savings MMBtuyr=Watts* Qtyb–Watts*Qtyq1,000WattskW* Hrs* (HVACg)

 Definition of Variables

-kW = Change in connected load from baseline to efficient lighting level.
+kW = Change in connected load from baseline to efficient lighting.

-LPDbase = Baseline lighting power density in Watt per square foot of space floor area, based on ASHRAE 90.1 Table 9.6.1 (Space-by-Space Method)
+LPDb = Baseline lighting power density in Watt per square foot of space floor area, based on ASHRAE 90.1 Table 9.6.1 (Space-by-Space Method)

-LPDinst = Lighting power density of installed fixtures, equal to the sum of installed fixture wattage divided by floor area of the space where the fixtures are installed.
-Wattage of installed fixtures is based on table at http://www.sce.com/NR/rdonlyres/FC51087D-2848-42DF-A52A-BDBA1A09BF8D/0/SCE_B_StandardFixtureWatts010108.pdf.
+LPDq = Lighting power density of qualified fixtures, equal to the sum of installed fixture wattage divided by floor area of the space where the fixtures are installed.

-SF = space floor area, Square Foot
+SF = Space floor area, in square feet

-CF = Coincidence Factor
+CF = Coincidence factor

-EFLH = Equivalent Full Load Hours
+Hrs = Annual operating hours

+HVACd = HVAC Interactive Factor for peak demand savings

+HVACe = HVAC Interactive Factor for annual energy savings

-IF = Interactive Factor
+HVACg = HVAC Interactive Factor for annual energy savings

+Summary of Inputs

 Lighting Verification Performance Lighting